-The bottom line is: as a cross-functional, enterprise-wide process, Project Portfolio Management involves a wide range of participants, with whom the PMO is bound to interact and collaborate.
+The bottom line is: as a cross-functional, enterprise-wide process, PPM involves a wide range of participants.
+As such, the PMO is bound to interact and collaborate with them.

-Because of their broad scope and varied responsibilities — and also because of the highly strategic impact of PPM for project-oriented organizations — many Project Management Offices report directly to the Chief Executive Office.
-This is especially true of Enterprise PMOs, which coordinate projects at the firm level, while Domain PMOs, Division PMOs or Business Unit PMOs typically fall under the purview of region, portfolio or department managers.
+With their broad scope and varied responsibilities — and the highly strategic impact of PPM — many PMOs report to the CEO.
+This is especially true of Enterprise PMOs, which coordinate projects at the firm level.
+In contrast, Domain PMOs, Division PMOs, or Business Unit PMOs typically fall under the purview of region, portfolio, or department managers.